yaochih/GCVD-release/README.md

 # GCVD: Globally Consistent Video Depth and Pose Estimation with Efficient Test-Time Training
-This repository contains the pytorch implementations of GCVD.
+This repository contains the pytorch implementations of GCVD [[arxiv](https://arxiv.org/abs/2208.02709)].

 ## Setup
 Tested on Python 3.7 and PyTorch 1.8.0 on CUDA 10.1.